openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino-overview/install-openvino-linux-header/install-openvino-archive-linux.rst

 ############################################################

 Now that you've installed OpenVINO Runtime, you're ready to run your own machine learning applications!
-Learn more about how to integrate a model in OpenVINO applications by trying out the following tutorials.
+Learn more about how to integrate a model in OpenVINO applications by trying out the following ../../../learn-openvino/interactive-tutorials-python.

 .. tab-set::